thompson318/emap/docs/Glossary.md

 - <a id="csn">**CSN**</a>

 	The Contact Serial Number, assigned to a patient on arrival at the hospital, is related to a particular visit.
-Within [EPIC}(#epic) many interactons are related to the patient via the CSN.
+Within [EPIC](#epic) many interactons are related to the patient via the CSN.
 Note though that not every patient is assigned a CSN.
 Information relevant to a patient is available through the CSN or [MRN](#mrn) of a patient.

 - <a id="ci">**Continuous integration**</a>